Sport coronavirus updates: Latest news as events cancelled due to COVID-19

 European football

-Many leagues across Europe have been postponed including Ligue 1 (France), La Liga (Spain), Serie A (Italy), Eredivisie (Netherlands), Belgian First Division A and the Primeira Liga (Portugal).
+Many leagues across Europe have been postponed including Ligue 1 (France), Bundesliga (Germany), La Liga (Spain), Serie A (Italy), Eredivisie (Netherlands), Belgian First Division A and the Primeira Liga (Portugal).

-The Bundesliga will continue this weekend before being postponed from Tuesday 17th March until April.

 Worldwide football